 - For additional details specific to AWS EDH, check out AWS Event-Driven Harvesting

-The Events tab for EDH displays details of the CloudWatch events that occur.
-These details show the account, cloud, and resource (Provider ID) upon which the action was taken; the date and time the action was taken, the user taking the action, and the specific action taken.
+The "Events" tab for EDH displays details of the CloudWatch (AWS) or EventGrid (Azure) events that occur.
+These details show the account, cloud, resource (Provider ID) upon which the action was taken, the date and time the action was taken, the user taking the action, and the specific action taken.
 As with many InsightCloudSec features displaying cloud information, you can scope your clouds by account and/or badge.

 These details allow you to readily view actions taken and users responsible for taking them.

-This live event feed updates in real time; as new CloudWatch events occur, they are added immediately to the list.
+This live event feed updates in real time; as new CloudWatch (AWS) or EventGrid (Azure) events occur, they are added immediately to the list.